pingcap/tidb/docs/design/2022-07-03-block-storage-snapshot-based-backup-restore.md

 1. Expand CR: Restore of TiDB Operator, add snapshot restore type, expand restore state machine, add volume restore completion status and data restore complete status.
 2. Set the recovery mark of CR-TiDBCluster and let the TiDBCluster Controller handle it.
 After the PD is created and running normally, it blocks the creation of TiKV-StatefulSet and waits for the mark of successful volume recovery to be cleared.
 3. When PD is running and TiKV is not running, create Job-1 through Restore Manager, configure storage such as S3, process permissions such as iam + serviceaccount or secret, and finally call BR to restore the volume snapshot, and set the PD flag to be in recovery mode.
 4. Wait for the BR execution to complete, report the metadata information of the update output, set the Restore status to volume recovery complete, and exit Job-1.
 5. When the volume recovery is complete, the Restore Manager resets the blocking flag of TiKV, processes the volume information according to different Provisioners, converts the settings into the corresponding PVs, and clears the metadata information used for the binding of PVs and PVCs.
 In the scenario, you need to rename the corresponding PVs, and submit the above tags and newly constructed PVs / PVCs resources.
 6. After the TiKV member Manager is unblocked, it continues to execute the StatefulSet creation process, and then processes the submitted PVCs/PVs and other information.
 After TiKV starts running and interacts with the PD with the recovery mark for the first time, it enters the recovery mode to run.
 7. After the Restore Manager monitors that TiKV / PD is running, and there is a recovery mark, it creates Job-2, and finally calls BR to execute the data consistency of TiKV according to its own CR-Restore configuration parameters, metadata information, and current status.
 Process, clear data after min_resolved_ts, also clear PD flag and resume normal operation mode.
 8. Wait for the BR execution to complete, report the updated Restore status as data recovery complete, and exit Job-2.
 9. After the Restore Manager clears the recovery mark and monitors the normal operation of CR-TiDBCluster and provides services, set the Restore status to recovery complete.

-### Backup & Restore
+### Backup Restore

 #### BR Backup

-1. Backup cluster basic metadata, such as resolved_ts, Allocate ID,
+1. Backup cluster basic metadata, such as resolved_ts,

 2. Configure cluster scheduling, stop replica scheduling, turn off GC during backup, and turn on GC after backup